-Bit/Field Name Type Reset Description 1:0 ActZero R/W 0x0 Action for Counter=0 The action to be taken when the counter is zero.
+Bit/Field Name Туре Reset Description 1:0 ActZero R/W 0x0 Action for Counter=0 The action to be taken when the counter is zero.
 The table below defines the effect of the event on the output signal.
 Value Description 0x0 Do nothing.
 0x1 Invert the output signal.
 0x2 Set the output signal to 0.
 0x3 Set the output signal to 1.

-Register 28: PWM0 Generator B Control (PWM0GENB), offset 0x064 Register 29: PWM1 Generator B Control (PWM1GENB), offset 0x0A4
+Register 19: PWM0 Generator B Control (PWM0GENB), offset 0x064

-These registers control the generation of the PWMnB signal based on the load and zero output pulses from the counter, as well as the compare A and compare B pulses from the comparators (PWM0GENB controls the PWM generator 0 block, and so on).
+This register controls the generation of the PWMnB signal based on the load and zero output pulses from the counter, as well as the compare A and compare B pulses from the comparators.
 When the counter is running in Down mode, only four of these events occur; when running in Up/Down mode, all six occur.
 These events provide great flexibility in the positioning and duty cycle of the PWM signal that is produced.

-The PWM0GENB register controls generation of the PWM0B signal; PWM1GENB, the PWM1B signal.
+The PWM0GENB register controls generation of the PWM0B signal.